Already have labs? Get a free clinical review Upload now

 • Your cut is too aggressive if your lifts drop week after week, sleep worsens, cravings spike, irritability rises, and you feel cold or sluggish most days.

-• Consider hormone evaluation if you have persistent low libido, fewer morning erections, fatigue that does not match your workload, or poor training response despite good programming and sleep.[4]
+• Consider hormone evaluation if you have persistent low libido, fewer morning erections, fatigue that does not match your workload, or poor training response despite good programming and sleep; the usual workup is two early-morning panels that include total testosterone, direct free testosterone, LH, and FSH, with prolactin and other labs added when indicated.[4]

 What to do about it